What You Need to Know Before Renting a House in Nairobi

 ▪ How to identify online scammers.

-▪ What to expect when you go househunting.
+▪ What to expect when you go house-hunting.

-Looking for a house to rent in Nairobi is hectic, no doubt.
+Searching for a house to rent in Nairobi is hectic, no doubt.
 It’s among the top 5 things that will stress your existence in the big city.

 By the way, if you’re wondering what those 5 things are, lack of money tops them all.